rushabhshah1993/amoyanfc/FIGHT_RESULT_SERVICE_README.md

 ## ⚠️ Important Notes

+1. **Round Standings**: Automatically calculated after EVERY fight result using head-to-head tiebreaker logic.
+Backend MUST save to `RoundStandings` collection.

+2. **Tiebreaker Consistency**: The standings calculation uses the SAME logic as migration scripts to ensure historical data consistency.

-1. **fightsCount Property**: New property in `fightStats` for accurate averaging.
+3. **fightsCount Property**: New property in `fightStats` for accurate averaging.
 Must be initialized to 0 for existing fighters.

-2. **debutInformation**: Only updated if empty/missing.
+4. **debutInformation**: Only updated if empty/missing.
 Once set, never changes.

-3. **Streaks**: Only ONE active streak per fighter at any time.
+5. **Streaks**: Only ONE active streak per fighter at any time.
 When a streak breaks, the old one is deactivated before creating a new one.

-4. **Season Completion**: Automatically checked after every fight result.
+6. **Season Completion**: Automatically checked after every fight result.
 The backend should handle season finalization (standings, winners, promotions) when `isSeasonCompleted === true`.

+7. **Division Winners**: Uses pre-calculated standings (no sorting).
+Simply picks all rank 1 fighters from final round standings.

-5. **Transaction Required**: All steps must succeed or all must rollback to prevent data corruption.
+8. **Transaction Required**: All steps must succeed or all must rollback to prevent data corruption.

-6. **Date Handling**: Uses current timestamp when user clicks, not the scheduled fight date.
+9. **Date Handling**: Uses current timestamp when user clicks, not the scheduled fight date.

-7. **Finishing Moves**: Array of unique strings.
+10. **Finishing Moves**: Array of unique strings.
 Never add duplicates.

-8. **New Competitions**: Service handles creating new entries for IFL S1 automatically.
+11. **New Competitions**: Service handles creating new entries for IFL S1 automatically.

 ---